-- Direct discrimination -example: staff within the same department have received a pay rise except a team member who is the only black person in a team. - Indirect discrimination is when there is a practice, policy, or rule which applies to everyone in the same way, but it has a more negative effect on some people than others.
-For example: if your workplace has a dress code or rules on appearance which applies to everyone, it may indirectly discriminate against you if you follow a particular religion.
+- Direct discrimination -example: staff within the same department have received a pay rise except a team member who is the only black person, or only woman, or only member of the Traveller community, in a team. - Indirect discrimination is when there is a practice, policy, or rule which on the surface applies to everyone in the same way, but it has a more negative effect on some people than others.
+For example: if your workplace has a dress code or rules on appearance which applies to everyone, it may indirectly discriminate against you if you follow a particular religion and the dress code interferes with how you need to dress according to that religion.

-If you feel you have been discriminated against at your workplace please contact the MRCI immediately or speak to the Irish Human Rights and Equality Commission's confidential advice service at 1890 245545.
+If you feel you have been discriminated against at your workplace, please contact the MRCI immediately or speak to the Irish Human Rights and Equality Commission's confidential advice service at 1 890 245545.